 Since PRTR generally do not report activity data, such data in relation to the reported facility level emissions are sometimes difficult to find.
 A possible source of facility level activity might be the registries of emission trading systems.

 In many countries national statistics offices collect production data on facility level, but these are in many cases confidential.
-However in several countries, national statistics offices are part of the national emission inventory systems and the extrapolation, if needed, could be performed at the statistics office, ensuring that confidentiality of production data is maintained.
+However, in several countries, national statistics offices are part of the national emission inventory systems and the extrapolation, if needed, could be performed at the statistics office, ensuring that confidentiality of production data is maintained.

 Data quality